radshah95/file_processor/README.md

 ---

 ## 1. Features
 • Accepts any file supported by [Docling](https://pypi.org/project/docling/) (PDF, DOCX, PPTX, XLSX, images, …).
+(Right now only PDF!)
 • Transforms the document to HTML, then asks Azure OpenAI to return only the fields you need.
 • Fully async (Quart + Hypercorn).
 • Stateless micro-service—ideal for serverless or container deployment.